Abby263/whatsapp-invoice-assistant/TASKS.md

 - [x] **Test:** Run database migrations in a test environment to ensure they apply correctly

 ### Phase 1 Code Standards Check
-- [x] Run code formatting with Black on all implemented modules
+- [x] Ensure all code follows project style guide
-- [x] Run Flake8 to ensure PEP 8 compliance
-- [x] Run MyPy to verify type annotations
+- [x] Add type hints to all functions
-- [x] Verify docstrings are present and follow project standards
+- [x] Verify docstrings on all public modules, classes, and functions
+- [x] Verify all security best practices are implemented
-- [x] Ensure test coverage of Phase 1 components is at least 80%
+- [x] Ensure logging is properly implemented for database operations
-- [x] Review imported dependencies for security vulnerabilities
-- [x] Verify no hardcoded credentials or secrets in code

 ### Phase 1 Documentation Updates
 - [x] Update README.md with Phase 1 setup instructions